 - a.
-Senior International Cards (SR1 and SR2): Athletes selected to the Senior National Team Talent Pool who placed top 8 and top 1/2 of field at Olympic Games or World Championships may be eligible for nomination for a SR1 card (\$1,765/month).
+Senior International Cards (SR1 and SR2): Athletes selected to the Senior National Team Talent Pool who placed top 8 and top 1/2 of field at Olympic Games (or World Championships in a non-Olympic year) may be eligible for nomination for a SR1 card (\$2,175/month).
 Athletes who meet the International Criteria are eligible to be nominated for two consecutive years; the first year card is referred to as SR1; the second, SR2.
 Furthermore, for the sport of Water Polo, in order for an athlete who was carded SR1 in the previous cycle to be eligible for a SR2 carding level, he or she must maintain a Top-13 ranking on the Water Polo Canada National depth chart applicable to that carding cycle. - b.
-Senior National Card (SR): Athletes selected to the Senior National Team Talent Pool based on National Team Selection Criteria may be eligible for nomination for a Senior National Card. (\$1,765/month). - c.
-Development card (D): Athletes identified to the Age Group National Team Program or selected to attend the National Training Center Program on a seasonal basis may be eligible for nomination for a D card.
+Senior National Card (SR): Athletes selected to the Senior National Team Talent Pool based on National Team Selection Criteria may be eligible for nomination for a Senior National Card. (\$2,175/month). - c.
+Development card (D): Athletes selected to the Senior National Team Talent Pool, identified to Age Group National Team Program or selected to attend the National Training Center Program on a seasonal basis may be eligible for nomination for a D card (\$1,305/month).